adcengiz/multi-lingual-nli/README.md

 Given a premise-hypothesis pair, NLI is the task of understanding whether the premise _entails_ the hypothesis, whether it _contradicts_ the hypothesis or neither (the relationship is _neutral_).

-__A more formal definition:__ Natural Language Inference, also known as Recognizing Textual Entailment, involves determining whether a sentence describing a situation, or premise, shares similar truth conditions, or entails another sentence called the hypothesis.
-Hypotheses with conflicting truth conditions are said to contradict the premise, and indeterminate relationships between the truth conditions of the two sentences are said to be neutral.

 __Cross-lingual NLI__ involves training a natural language inference model in a language and predicting entailment labels for data in another language.
 For example, in this project, we train an NLI model on MultiNLI data - which is available only in English - and evaluate it for use in other languages.

 ### Translate-Train

 Translate-Train method uses machine translation to generate training sets in the XNLI dev and test languages.
-Here we use the machine-translated training set provided on [XNLI repo)](https://github.com/facebookresearch/XNLI) to reproduce the translate-train results of [Conneau et al. (2018)](https://arxiv.org/pdf/1809.05053.pdf).
+Here we use the machine-translated training sets provided on [XNLI repo](https://github.com/facebookresearch/XNLI) to reproduce the translate-train results of [Conneau et al. (2018)](https://arxiv.org/pdf/1809.05053.pdf).
 We use this method as our primary baseline.

 ### Translate-Test

+Translate-Test method involves translating the development and test sets to the training/source language (English).
+Machine-translated dev and test sets are also provided on [XNLI repo](https://github.com/facebookresearch/XNLI).
+We reproduce the translate-test results to use as our secondary baseline.

 ### SNLI-Only

+To run an English-only NLI model on SNLI data [].

 ### MultiNLI-Only

+To run an English-only NLI model on MultiNLI data [].

 ## How to perform cross-lingual NLI?